How much does it cost to install a water softener?

 Costco members can purchase the Ecowater system through the store and have it installed for an average cost of $4,000 to $6,000, depending on the exact system that they purchase.
 Different systems are available to choose from in this product line, including basic softeners and combination filtration systems, and plenty of options in between.
 Although Costco offers the highest cost of all retailers, they have a premium system that is usually better-rated than most found at local DIY home improvement stores.

-The average cost of a water softener per month is $5 to $30, covering the cost of the salt or salt-free chemicals used to run the system.
-These systems require no electricity or fuel to run.
-In most cases, they won’t incur any additional costs.
-Be sure that you talk to your plumber or installation professional to determine the costs that you can expect to pay as a result of using a water softening system in your home.
-It’s usually a nominal cost, making these such a popular choice for many homeowners.
+The average cost of a water softener per month is $10 to $40, covering the cost of the salt or salt-free chemicals.
+These systems require no electricity or fuel.
+In most cases, they do not incur additional costs.
+Talk with your plumber or installation professional to determine the costs you can expect to pay from using a water softening system.
+It is usually a nominal cost, making these popular for many homeowners.

 Some people rent a water softener unit, costing $25 to $50 per month.
 Water softening systems rental is different from buying a unit.
 Renting allows you to lease a unit that includes salt and inspections so that you do not have to worry about maintenance, upkeep, or purchasing a full system.
 You pay an additional cost for repairs or added components, such as if you add a whole-home filter or if something needs to be fixed because it failed during your rental.